2021 UCF Knights football team: Boise State

 The Knights defense stiffened in the second half, forcing the Broncos into three three-and-outs along with a safety.
 With UCF leading 30–24, momentum shifted back to the Broncos after Tyric LeBeauf intercepted Gabriel for the second time.
 The turnover led to a Boise State touchdown, and the Knights trailed by 1 point with 8 minutes left in regulation.

 Gabriel drove the Knights 75 yards in ten plays (including a Targeting penalty by the Broncos), capped off with a 9-yard go-ahead touchdown run by Isaiah Bowser.
 With four minutes to go, the Broncos had one last chance.
 They drove to the UCF 35, but quarterback Hank Bachmeier was scrambling and threw up an easy interception for Dyllon Lester.
 The Knights were able to roll the clock down, and held on for a 36–31 victory.
 It matched the best comeback win in school history (21 points in 1984 & 2013).
 Gabriel finished the game with 318 passing yards, 64 yards rushing, and four touchdown passes, and Bowser has 32 carries for 170 yards (1 touchdown) in his Knights debut.
 The Knights extended their streak of scoring both a rushing touchdown and a passing touchdown to 50 consecutive games, the longest such active streak in the nation.
-The game ended at approximately 1:26 AM - 6 hours and 26 minutes after the originally-scheduled kickoff time of 7:00 PM.
+The game ended at approximately 1:26 a.m. - 6 hours and 26 minutes after the originally-scheduled kickoff time of 7:00 p.m..